Iran blames 'errors' of outsiders for rise of Islamic State

 A day earlier, U.S. President Barack Obama used the U.N. podium to state his case for a more forceful, coordinated global response against Islamic State that would seek to dismantle what he called a “network of death.”

+But Rouhani suggested that the United States and its allies were the problem, not the solution, and should let Middle Eastern governments deal with the threat.

+“The strategic blunders of the West in the Middle East, Central Asia and the Caucuses have turned these parts of the world into a haven for terrorists and extremists,” he said.

-For Iran’s clerical rulers, the crisis over Islamic State poses strategic and geopolitical challenges to Tehran’s so-called dream of forming a so-called Shi‘ite Crescent that extends from Iran to Iraq, Syria, and Lebanon, say analysts and diplomats.
+For Iran’s clerical rulers, the crisis over Islamic State poses strategic and geopolitical challenges to Tehran’s “dream of forming a so-called Shi‘ite Crescent” that extends from Iran to Iraq, Syria, and Lebanon, say analysts and diplomats.

-Some Iranian officials see the crisis in Iraq as an opportunity for Iran, arguing that the hostility between Washington and Tehran has hurt both states and played into the hands of the militants.
+Some Iranian officials see the crisis in Iraq as an opportunity for Tehran, arguing that the hostility between Washington and Tehran has hurt both states and played into the hands of the militants.

 In Thursday’s speech, Rouhani said securing a long-term nuclear accord that would end sanctions against Tehran in exchange for curbing its atomic program would be the “beginning of multilateral collaboration aimed at promoting security, peace and development in our region and beyond.”